danielfrg/word2vec-app/DEVELOP.md

-This app was developed before Algorithmia could integrate with GitHub so we need to clone and push directly to Algorithmia for new builds of the API.
+This app was developed before Algorithmia could integrate with GitHub so we need to clone directly from Algorithmia.

 1. Clone the repo using Algorithmia